-Soft, thick and full of fresh lemon flavor, these Lemon Shortbread Cookies are so good..and so different from crispy shortbread recipes.
-Wonderful served with fresh berries!
+Soft, thick and full of fresh lemon flavor, these Shortbread Lemon Cookies are so good..and so different from crispy shortbread recipes.
+Wonderful served with some fresh berries!

-- Homemade cookies make a really nice dessert for all kinds of occasions, especially with pretty bowls of fresh berries after a main dish like Baked Pasta with Chicken Sausage, or substantial salad like Shrimp Salad with Lemon Ranch Dressing.
-I recently had this after a lovely brunch of Zucchini Potato Frittata too.
-Yum!
+- Homemade cookies make a really nice dessert for all kinds of occasions, especially during the holiday season with a large bowl of fresh berries after a main dish like Baked Pasta with Chicken Sausage, or substantial salad like Shrimp Salad with Lemon Ranch Dressing.

 Ingredients You’ll Need